Pythian Speaking at MySQL Conference 2011

 Don’t forget, we’re hiring stellar MySQL DBA’s.
 If this is you, stop by a session above and introduce yourself to Gwen or Danil.
 They’ll tell you firsthand what it’s like to work at Pythian.
 Register on our career center for job details, or to receive our newest postings.

-One comment on “Pythian Speaking at MySQL Conference 2011”
+One Response to “Pythian Speaking at MySQL Conference 2011”